cabu0124/employee-manager/README.md

 4. If you don't have a CRUD api to test it you can use the following example api [management-api](https://github.com/Cabu2401/management-api.git).
 5. Start the development server: `npm run dev`

+## Contribution
+Contributions are welcome!
+If you’d like to contribute:

+- Fork the repository.
+- Create a new branch (git checkout -b feature/new-feature).
+- Make your changes and commit them (git commit -m 'Add new feature').
+- Submit a pull request.